 I get a lot of questions from readers wondering, should I keep dating a separated man going through a divorce?
-Here are two examples, the first one, a separated man who is frustrated because a woman doesn’t want to go out with him because of his status, and the second, a divorced woman wondering if she should break it off with a separated man.
+I thought I’d help shed some light with two examples of people in this scenario.
+The first one, a separated man who is frustrated because a woman doesn’t want to go out with him because of his status (he’s not officially divorced) and the second, a divorced woman wondering if she should break it off with a separated man, whose divorce isn’t going to be official any time soon.

 “An online prospect won’t go out with me until my divorce is finalized…”

 I’m heading into the permanent separation stage with the outcome being divorce.
 I have been married for 27 years and have two grown children.
 The last 10 years have been absolute misery.
 I hung in so my children could launch.
 I am now setting the stage for my new life.
 The problem is this; I met someone online and we really connected.
 However, she does not want to proceed until my divorce is finalized.
 That could take 2 years!
 Should I forget about her or text her from time to time?

 “I know that he will still need to go through a period of mourning, especially once things become more finalized with his divorce…”